 Establishing a solid marketing strategy that highlights the unique parts of your brand will customers understand why they should be willing to try your specific product.
-Identifying those aspects that are key to your brand’s identity is of the utmost importance—if that is the brand values, emphasize that.
+Identifying those aspects that are key to your brand’s identity is of the utmost importance—if that is the brand values, emphasise that.
 If it’s an inventive social media presence, make sure it’s highlighted.
 Most importantly, be ready to show value and back up any claim you make.

 2. Be communicative with customers

 Consumers are savvy and socially minded, paying attention to both a brand’s promise and their actions behind it.
 Establishing customer loyalty means delivering on your brand’s promise.
 Technology has broken down barriers and connected people all around the world, giving consumers a more global worldview.
 They’re seeing the effects of climate change, and rethinking their habits and purchases.
 Many consumers are supporting social justice movements in the hopes of creating a more equitable society.1